ai4smartlife/.github/profile/README.md

 - **Fundamental Generative AI** – Development, Improvement and Retraining
 - **Autonomous Machine Learning** – Beyond Automated Machine Learning and towards General AI
 - **Explainable and Transparent AI** – Interacting with and Understanding of Natural and Artificial Complex Adaptive Systems
-- **Application of AI to Real World** - Developing AI tools for various real-world projects
+- **Applications of AI to Real World** - Developing AI tools for various real-world projects